savarin/rateflask/README.md

 ### Details

-The model consists of 4 x 36 individual [Random Forests][Random Forests] sub-models, one for each grade-month pair (grades A - D, in the period Jan 2012 - Dec 2014).
+The model consists of 4 x 36 individual [Random Forests][Random Forests] sub-models, one for each grade-month pair (grades A - D, in the period Jan 2012
+- Dec 2014).
 The training data is the set of 3-year loans issued between 2012 and 2014, i.e. ongoing loans.
 Loan details (FICO, monthly income, etc.) are used as features, and the loan status (current, in default, etc) as targets.

 The [loan status][loan status] is used to calculate the probability of each payment made, and aggregated to give the rate of return of that loan.
 Viewed as a black box, the model takes in loan features as input, and outputs the expected rate of return.

 The trained model is validated against 3-year loans issued between 2009 and 2011, i.e. loans that have matured.
 The validation process involves comparing the actual rate of return, calculated purely with actual payment data, against the expected rate of return, calculated purely on loan features.
+The actual and predicted rate of return are illustrated in the graph below by blue and green respectively.

+![][compare]

 The graph below shows the improvement in rate of return with an active selection strategy based on the model, compared to choosing a loan of a specified sub- grade at random.
+The active selection strategy involves using the model to generate the predicted rate of return, ranking the loans and identifying the top quartile.
 Details on how the chart is generated can be found [here][charts].

 ![][quartile]

 For further details:
+* [Mechanics: How does the model work?][mechanics]
 * [Validation: Does the model work?][validation]

-To be added:
-* Mechanics: How does the model work?
-* Application: Why do I care?
+* [Application: Why do I care?][application]

-Presentation slides can be found [here][presentation], with details on how the charts and figures are generated [here][charts].
+Presentation slides can be found [here][presentation].
+The charts were generated with R's ggplot via rpy2, and details can be found [here][charts].

 ### Requirements
 * numpy 1.9.0